abocquet/processing-tracking/README.md

 1 - Choose your mode
 --------------------

+First, you have to set the number of subjects you want to follow by changing the "tiger" variable.

-You can set the "coolEffect" variable so as to get the differents level of the process:
+Next, you can set the "coolEffect" variable so as to get the differents level of the process:

-1. Get center of main moving regions
+1. Get center of moving targets
 2. Get the detail of moving regions
 3. Get the detail of modified pixels
 4. Remove the image